mdfleming3/mdfleming3.github.io/_posts/2020-07-21-9-sites-businesses-should-use-for-free-stock-photos-in-2020.md

 #### 8. [Canva]( https://www.canva.com/photos/)

 Canva offers millions of high-quality free and premium photos.
-The quality of these photos is as good as it gets, and its color search is great if you are looking for color-specific content.
+The quality of these photos is as good as it gets, and its color search is a great tool if you are looking for color-specific content.
 The only downside of this platform is that you are required to toggle out the premium photos with every search.

 #### 9. [Freepik]( https://www.freepik.com/)

 Freepik offer a wide selection of photos, but what make this option so special is its wide selection of free vector images for download.
 The image associated with this article is directly downloaded from Freepik.
 In addition to vectors, this website also offers downloadable photoshop files.
-Like Canva, this website features premium photos alongside free photos, so make sure to filter those out.
+Like Canva, this website features premium photos alongside free photos, so make sure to filter those options out.

 #### Other Sites Worth Considering:

-While I think 99% of businesses can fulfill stock photo needs by using the top choices above, there are many other great options out there.
+While businesses can fulfill 99% of stock photo needs by using the top choices above, there are many other great options out there.
 Below are some I also found that you may want to consider if you have specialty needs:

 |                           |                                           |                          |
 |---------------------------|-------------------------------------------|--------------------------|